-Defects in our products could harm our relationships with our customers and damage our reputation.
+Defects in our products or failures to meet product specifications could harm our relationships with our customers and damage our reputation.

-Defects in our products may cause our customers to be reluctant to buy our products, which could harm our ability to retain existing customers and attract new customers and adversely impact our reputation.
+Our products must meet demanding specifications for quality, performance, and reliability.
+Defects in our products or failure of our products to meet required product specifications may cause our customers to be reluctant to buy our products, which could harm our ability to retain existing customers and attract new customers and adversely impact our reputation.
 The process of identifying a defective or potentially defective product in systems that have been widely distributed may be lengthy and require significant resources.
 Further, if we are unable to determine the root cause of a problem or find an appropriate solution, we may delay shipment to customers.
 As a result, we may incur significant replacement costs and contract damage claims from our customers, and our reputation, business, financial condition, and results of operations may be adversely affected.